 03 of 10

-Crochet scallops can be a nice design detail to edge a crochet hanger.
+Crochet scallops can be a nice design detail to edge a crocheted hanger.
 This design uses super simple single crochet stitches to cover a plastic hanger with yarn.
 Then the bottom edge is scalloped.
 This is a very easy design but one that really stands out.
 It's great for people who often have empty hangers, as the scallops will show best when nothing hangs on them.
 They will also peek through dresses with thin straps for a pretty effect.

 04 of 10

 This is a photo-rich free crochet pattern for a vintage-inspired coat hanger cover.
 The design is built in a fascinating way with short rows that create a shell shape in a single color.
 The shape is outlined in a second color.
 Use pretty pastels to get that vintage look.
 This crochet pattern is written in both US and UK terms.
-It is designed to fit 16.5" long wooden coat hangers.Continue to 5 of 10 below.
+It is designed to fit 16 1/2 inch long wooden coat hangers.Continue to 5 of 10 below.

 05 of 10